Countries

 Then there’s hilltop Sepulveda and the adventure of cycling through the dramatic Duraton Canyon Nature Reserve, where vultures soar high above the river gorge.

-On arrival in Segovia make your way to your hotel.
+On arrival in Segovia make your way to your hotel in the centre of this lovely old town.
 After check-in you’re free to explore this historic city in the heart of Spain.
-Its old centre has been declared a UNESCO World Heritage Site – the huge cathedral and Roman aqueduct are particularly impressive.
+The centre has been declared a UNESCO World Heritage Site.
+Wander along the winding streets and soon you will happen upon the huge cathedral and ancient Roman aqueduct for which the city is famous.
+There's a good choice of bars and restaurants in this bustling little town.

-You’ll ride through woodland and traditional Spanish villages today on a relatively short stretch of cycling, which will give you more time to get to know the fantastically preserved medieval town of Pedraza.
-Take a stroll round its historic streets to get you in the mood for dinner at one of its great restaurants.
+You’ll ride through woodland and traditional Spanish villages today on a relatively short route today.
+This will give you more time to get to know the fantastically preserved medieval town of Pedraza.
+After checking in to your centrally located accommodation, take a stroll along the cobbled streets of this atmospheric village.

 Pedraza is such a wonderful place you’ll be glad of a second night to continue enjoying its charms.
 Today’s circular route leads you on a gentle tour of the surrounding countryside.
 Every now and then you come across small, rustic villages, most of which seem to feature beautiful old Romanesque churches at their centres.
 Why not stop and sample authentic local cuisine in one of these charming little places.